PrefectHQ/prefect/docs/cloud/index.md

 ## Error Summaries

-Prefect Cloud error summaries, enabled by Marvin AI, distill the error logs of `Failed` and `Crached` flow runs into actionable information.
+Prefect Cloud error summaries, enabled by Marvin AI, distill the error logs of `Failed` and `Crashed` flow runs into actionable information.
 To enable this feature and others powered by Marvin AI, visit the settings page for your account.

 ## Organizations <span class="badge orgs"></span>